- Length 2 year full-time

 Graduates of the Master of International Law and Diplomacy may work within foreign ministries, as academics, senior staff in the United Nations, World Bank, International Monetary Fund and transnational corporations.

 Demonstrate in-depth knowledge of diplomacy and international law and its contemporary challenges from the perspective of multiple actors including states, civil service departments, intergovernmental organisations, non-government organisations and multinational corporations;

 Display effective diplomatic and international legal research and writing skills to address complex diplomatic and legal challenges with an international or transnational dimension;

-Display effective diplomatic and international legal advocacy skills, with the ability to engage with transnational issues to solve or avoid problems with the use of negotiation, persuasion, advocacy and appropriate practices;
+Display effective diplomatic and international legal advocacy skills with the ability to engage with transnational issues to solve or avoid problems as well as to use negotiation, persuasion, advocacy and appropriate practices;

 Research and apply theories of diplomacy and international law to reflect upon the global management of the world’s problems through diplomatic dialogue, the role of the use of force, and design multi-stakeholder processes that lead to solutions;

 Use high-level research and writing skills to undertake self-directed study and communicate findings in academic and practical contexts, justifying their approach and methods as appropriate;